eobrain/funcgo/doc/reference.md

 ```
 The above slightly longer example is in a file called `larger.go`.

-## Everything is an Expression
+## Most things are Expression

-Unlike Go, in Funcgo everything is an expression, including constructs
+In Funcgo most things are expression, including constructs like `if`
-like `if` statements.
+statements that are statements in Go.

 ```go
 		const smaller = if a < b {